LCABush/LCABush.github.io/_pages/cv.md

 Publications:
 ======
 ### Book Chapters:
 * Bush, Lindsay and Adam Mazel.
 “Time for Change: Transforming Library Instruction for Transformative Learning.” <i>Instructional Identities and Information Literacy, Volume 2: Transforming Our Programs, Institutions, and Profession.</i> Ed.
 Amanda Hess.
-ACRL, forthcoming.
+ACRL, 2023.

 * Bush, Lindsay and Courtney Seymour.
 “Identifying and Diluting the Dominant Flavor of a Source.” <i>The Critical Thinking about Sources Cookbook.</i> Ed.
 Sarah Morris.
 Chicago: Association of College and Research Libraries, 2020. pp. 35-36.